borgbackup/borghash/README.rst

 Run ``borghash-demo`` after installing the ``borghash`` package.

-It will show you the demo code, run it and print the results for your machine.
+It will show you the demo code, run it, and print the results for your machine.

-Results on an Apple MacBook Pro (M3 Pro CPU) are like:
+Results on an Apple MacBook Pro (M3 Pro CPU) look like:

 ::